Updated April 20, 2023

 With display advertisement retargeting, you can keep your brand messages and offers right in front of your target customer/market, regardless of where they are, thereby increasing the chances of conversion.
 While launching a retargeting campaign, create customized advertisements based on a particular audience segment defined by the prospects’ demographics or interests.
 For instance, if someone visits your homepage but does nothing else, retarget that person with a creative advertisement focusing on increasing brand awareness and highlighting your product’s overall value proposition.
 But if that person navigates to a particular product page on the website, grab the opportunity to focus the advertisement on reinforcing the value of that product.

 Evaluating your decisions in the target market

 Once you have zeroed in on your target market strategies, consider the following questions.

 - Are there enough people to fit your criteria?

-- Will your target market really benefit from what you have to offer?
+- Will your target market benefit from what you have to offer?
 Is there a demand for it?

 - Can you reach your message to the target market?

-- Can you reach them with your message and are they easily accessible?
+- Can you reach them with your message, and are they easily accessible?

-A high-end portrait studio had several sales units spread over a number of destination malls.
-The studio sent direct mails for targeting who they “thought” were customers, within a pre-fixed radius.
-They did this consistently and found they got no results from the expensive campaigns.
+A high-end portrait studio had several sales units spread over several destination malls.
+The studio sent direct emails to targeting who they “thought” were customers within a pre-fixed radius.
+They did this consistently and found no results from the expensive campaigns.
 The studio called a marketing firm to help them out.
-The first thing the firm did was to look into their current customer database.
-They found enough client information since it was a high-end studio which kept exhaustive details of their customers.
-The studio would fill a questionnaire about the customer’s name, address, children, and their likes and dislikes.
+The first thing the firm did was to look into its current customer database.
+They found enough client information since it was a high-end studio that kept exhaustive details of their customers.
+The studio would complete a questionnaire about the customer’s name, address, children, and likes and dislikes.